 \subsection{Structure of the jet}

-We can now study how to characterize the jet.
-To this end, it is useful to identify the equilibrium positions of the polar motion and the stable versus unstable nature.
-Since the idealized jet corresponds to the charged particles escaping at infinity along the rotation axis, we first focus on characterizing the conditions for the pole to be a stable position.
-As we shall see, the presence of the magnetosphere introduces again two regimes depending on the energy of the charged particles.
+We now study how to characterize the jet.
+To this end, it is useful to identify the equilibrium positions of the polar motion and the stability of these positions.
+Since the aligned jet corresponds to charged particles escaping at infinity along the rotation axis, we first focus on characterizing the conditions for the rotation axis to be a stable position.
+As we shall see, the presence of the magnetosphere introduces two regimes depending on the energy of the charged particles.
 Then, we further discuss the case of the equatorial plane.